NBISweden/urdr/README.md

 ## Setup

 As a prerequisite, you need to clone the [ops-redmine repo](https://github.com/NBISweden/ops-redmine), and follow the instructions to setup and run redmine.
 These steps include importing a backup of redmine in your database.
+The backup file should be named `redmine_db.dump`.

-Log in to the postgres container and then make your user administrator:
+Log in to the postgres container and then make your user administrator.
+Run the following commands, where `MYUSER` should be replaced with your redmine username:

 ```command
 docker exec -it <postgres-container> bash